(561) 630-8530

 Do you offer telehealth appointments?

 Yes.
-Telehealth appointments are available for both new and existing patients located in Florida.
-Your first appointment can be a video visit.
+After your first in-office visit, telehealth appointments are available for patients located in Florida.
 You'll meet with Dr. T in a private, secure video session using Zoom.
-Call (561) 630-8530 to schedule a telehealth visit.
+An in-office visit is required at least every six months.
+Call (561) 630-8530 to schedule.

 How does a telehealth visit work?

-After you schedule your appointment, you'll receive a Zoom link to join a secure video session.
-At the appointment time, click the link from any device with a camera and microphone.
+Ten minutes before your appointment time, go to join.zoom.us in your browser and enter your Meeting ID.
+Use any device with a camera and microphone.
 Find a quiet, private space where you can speak freely.
 The appointment itself is the same as an in-person visit: Dr. T will talk with you, review your progress, and adjust your treatment plan as needed.

 What technology do I need for a telehealth visit?